Royal Palace of Aranjuez: Dormitorio de la Reina (Queen's bedroom)

 The dome is decorated with tempera frescoes by Zacarías González Velázquez with allegories of Science, Virtue, Art, Law and Monarchy.
-The centerpiece is the Isabel II style bed a gift of the city of Barcelona to Queen Isabel II during her marriage to Francis of Asissi of Bourbon.
+The centerpiece is the Isabella II style bed a gift of the city of Barcelona to Queen Isabella II during her marriage to Francis of Assisi of Bourbon.
 The consoles are works by French cabinetmaker Daumier's workshop.

 Tocador de la Reina (Queen's boudoir)

 The walls of this room are covered with silk curtains of Valencian factories.
 The boudoir is of palo santo wood, with mirrors on both sides and a chair with mother of pearl and gold inlay.
-The furniture is of Isabel II, while the vault is painted by Vicente Camarón with representations of the seasons.
+The furniture is of Isabella II, while the vault is painted by Vicente Camarón with representations of the seasons.

 Salón de Baile (Ballroom)

 Serves as a dividing hall between the private rooms of King and Queen.
-The furniture is of late-19th century Isabel II style decoration, but is unrelated to the original furniture, which disappeared in a fire in late-19th century.
+The furniture is of late-19th century Isabella II style decoration, but is unrelated to the original furniture, which disappeared in a fire in late-19th century.